Offering route services

 X-CF-Proxy-Signature

-When the Gorouter receives a request with this header, it accepts and forwards the request to the app only if the URL of the request matches the one associated with the token, if the request was received on time.
+When the Gorouter receives a request with this header, it accepts and forwards the request to the app only if the URL of the request matches the one associated with the token, and the request was received on time.
 Otherwise, the request is rejected.

 X-CF-Proxy-Signature also signals to the Gorouter that a request has transited a route service.
 If this header is present, the Gorouter does not forward the request to a route service.
-The route-service needs to forward these headers in subsequent requests to the orignal requested URL, so that it knows not to send the request back to the route service but to the app.
+The route service needs to forward these headers in subsequent requests to the orignal requested URL, so that it knows not to send the request back to the route service but to the app.
 The headers must NOT be sent in the HTTP response to the GoRouter, only in the new HTTP request to the GoRouter.

 CF-hosted Route Services cannot be chained: If the route service forwards the request to a URL to resolve a route for a different app on Cloud Foundry, the route must not have a bound route service.
 Otherwise, the request is rejected as the requested URL does not match the one in the forwarded X-CF-Proxy-Signature header.